MulSKIPS/MulSKIPS/examples/ex5_IO_FDSOI/README.md

 ### USAGE

 - Make sure you installed all the dependencies below
-- Make sure you updated the "execpath" in testIO.FDSOI.py with your mulskips-source directory
+- Make sure you updated the "execpath" variable in testIO.FDSOI.py with your mulskips-source directory
 - Use the following command:

 ```